Monex Allegedly Executed Illegal, Off-exchange Leveraged Commodity Transactions and thus Allegedly Defrauded Thousands of Retail Customers

 The Peiffer Rosca Wolf securities lawyers often represent investors who lose money as a result of investment-related fraud or misconduct and are currently investigating Monex’s alleged commodities.
 They take most cases of this type on a contingency fee basis and advance the case costs, and only get paid for their fees and costs out of money they recover for their clients.

-Investors who believe they lost money as a result of Monex’s alleged commodities fraud may contact the securities lawyers at Peiffer Rosca Wolf, Alan Rosca or James Booker, for a free no-obligation evaluation of their recovery options, at 888-998-0520 or via e-mail at firstname.lastname@example.org or email@example.com.
+Investors who believe they lost money as a result of Monex’s alleged commodities fraud may contact the securities lawyers at Peiffer Rosca Wolf, Jason kane or James Booker, for a free no-obligation evaluation of their recovery options, at 888-998-0520 or via e-mail at email@example.com or firstname.lastname@example.org.